 The Ilse Schwepcke Prize is an annual award for women’s travel writing in English.
 An independent jury will select a shortlist and the winning book will be announced in autumn at the International Frankfurt Book Fair.
+This prize is for non-fiction, prose works of travel writing and not open to fiction or poetry.
 The winning author will receive £5,000.

 To read more about the Ilse Schwepcke Prize and its sister prize in Germany, the Ilse-Schwepcke-Preis, visit IlseSchwepckePrize.co.uk.